What Does a Jordan Dead Sea Trip Actually Cost?

 What additional costs should I budget for when visiting the Jordan Dead Sea?

-Beyond transport, accommodation, and beach access, travelers should budget for meals (USD 15-80 per day depending on dining choice), optional spa or mud treatments (USD 30-150 per session), nearby attraction entry fees such as the Baptism Site of Jesus (approximately USD 4-7) or Ma’in Hot Springs (approximately USD 21-35), Dead Sea product purchases (USD 10-80), gratuities, and travel insurance.
+Beyond transport, accommodation, and beach access, travelers should budget for meals (USD 15-80 per day depending on dining choice), optional spa or mud treatments (USD 30-150 per session), nearby attraction entry fees such as the Baptism Site of Jesus (12 JOD foreign, 5 JOD other Arab nationalities, 3 JOD Jordanian) or Ma’in Hot Springs (approximately USD 21-35), Dead Sea product purchases (USD 10-80), gratuities, and travel insurance.
 Carry sufficient Jordanian Dinars in cash as ATMs are limited in the resort zone.

 Is it cheaper to visit the Dead Sea from Jordan or Israel?